Similar Deals Today

 If you need an additional screen, you can snag a portable USB monitor like the ASUS ZenScreen MB16AMT Touch that is easy to carry and connects to the laptop’s USB port through which it draws power as well.

 Should you buy it?

 If you’re going to make frequent use of two screens and work near a power outlet, then the ZenBook UX581GV-XB74T is an excellent choice.

-However, if you’ll need something portable and long-lasting, a more conventional laptop would be better – something like the Dell XPS 15 or Apple MacBook Pro that doesn’t have the ScreenPad Plus, but gets similar processing power in a slimmer, lighter and more premium design with better battery life.
+However, if you’ll need something portable and long-lasting, a more conventional laptop would be better – something like the Dell XPS 15 or the new Apple MacBook Pro 14 that doesn’t have the ScreenPad Plus, but gets similar processing power in a slimmer, lighter and more premium design with better battery life.
 Its way cheaper than the Asus ZenBook Pro Duo UX581GV-XB74T or any of its other configurations.